Fresh is Best!

 Our last suggested corn cutting knife is the Serrated Steak Knife.
 The smaller serrations on the blade ensure a clean, easy cut cob after cob.
-And no need to stop to resharpen it, the extra sharp serrated blade will hold it’s edge for many years.
+And there is no need to stop to resharpen it, because the serrated blade will hold its edge for many years.

 Stubby Butcher Knife (R106) – Other Uses: Cut up meats and large vegetables.

 Super Parer (W227) – Other Uses: Slice potatoes, cut vegetables and fruits.

 Deluxe Vegetable Peeler (W241) – Other Uses: Peel large vegetables such as squash, thinly slice potatoes to make chips.

 Tomato Slicer (R126) – Other Uses: Slice tomatoes paper thin!
 Great for peppers and crusty bread too.